Presto Delete Statement

 - Removing unnecessary or unexpected results from result tables

 Previously, Treasure Data only supported delete based on the td_partial_delete CLI command.
-This feature drastically improves the flexibility with which our users are able to delete & manage data in their tables.
+This Presto delete feature drastically improves the flexibility with which you can delete and manage data in their tables.